OpenOmics/profiles/README.md

 # profiles
-A universal set of snakemake profiles and python snippets for different clusters at the NIH
+A universal set of snakemake profiles for different clusters at the NIH